Kris Mangum

-Kris Thomas Mangum (born August 15, 1973) is a former American football player who played tight end for the Carolina Panthers of the National Football League throughout his entire NFL career.
-He attended the University of Mississippi.
-His father, John Mangum, Sr. and his brother, John Mangum, Jr. are both former NFL players.
+Kris Thomas Mangum (born August 15, 1973) is an American former professional football player who played tight end for the Carolina Panthers of the National Football League (NFL) throughout his entire NFL career.
+He played college football for the Alabama Crimson Tide and the Ole Miss Rebels and was selected by the Panthers in the 7th round of the 1997 NFL draft.
+His father, John Mangum Sr. and his brother, John Mangum Jr. are both former NFL players.

 Early life

-Kris Thomas Mangum was born on August 15, 1973 in Magee, Mississippi.
-He is the son of John Mangum Sr. (1942-1994), who is best known as the defensive tackle for the Boston Patriots from 1966-1967.
-Kris is also the brother of John Mangum Jr., a former NFL player better known as the defensive back for the Chicago Bears from 1990-1998.
+Kris Thomas Mangum was born on August 15, 1973, in Magee, Mississippi.
+He is the son of John Mangum Sr. (1942–1994), who is best known as the defensive tackle for the Boston Patriots from 1966 to 1967.
+Kris is also the brother of John Mangum Jr., a former NFL player better known as the defensive back for the Chicago Bears from 1990 to 1998.

-High school career

 At Magee High School of Magee, Mississippi, Mangum caught 36 passes for 640 yards and eight touchdowns and added 113 tackles, four sacks, two interceptions and two fumble recoveries as a senior.